-This page explains what council plans are, the different types of council plans and how to find council plans.
+This page has information on councils' RMA plans for managing the environment, the different types and how to find them.

 The Resource Management Act 1991 says that councils have to prepare plans to help them manage the environment in their area.
 These plans tell you what you can or cannot do as of right.